kavindraD/DTV-FLASH-AS2/README.md

 # DTV-FLASH-AS2

-HTML5 video player powerd by **DevTrip Video** developers and its' contributers
+Flash AS 2 (AVM1) video player powerd by **DevTrip Video** developers and its' contributers

 ## Goal

 This packages provide a reusable video player component, which can easily integrated with any HTML based site.
-It generates/provide HTML 5 video playerwith user browser.
+It generates/provide Flash AS 2 video playerwith user browser.

 ## Packages